Finite-volume scattering on the left-hand cut: Infinite-volume scattering

-The key point here is that the spin indices appear through the Kronecker deltas in eq.~\eqref{eq:BrhoB_spin}.
+The key point here is that the spin-state indices appear through the Kronecker deltas in eq.~\eqref{eq:BrhoB_spin}.
 This translates to a corresponding modification to the phase-space factor, which can be written as